steunix/passweaver-gui/docs/index.md

 Items are stored in folders, and folders can contain both items and other folders.
 Users join groups (one or more), and groups can read or write on a given folder, its items and subfolders.

-## Items menu
+## Items

-This is the items page:
+This is what the items page looks like:

 ![Items page](assets/passweavergui-items.jpeg)

-In "Folders" pane you can create a subfolder, modify or delete a folder, if you have permission on it.
+In "Folders" left pane you can create a subfolder, modify or delete a folder, if you have permission on it.
 You can also search for a folder and use the previous/next buttons to navigate the tree.

-In "Items" pane you have a list of folder item, with the following actions, if you have proper permission:
+In "Items" right pane you have a list of folder item, with the following actions, if you have proper permission:
 - View item
 - Edit item
 - Delete item